 If I lose my job or my workplace drops my insurance, can I get health coverage through my state's Marketplace?

-If you need assistance, you can call a toll-free number to get your questions answered.
+You can shop and enroll online at healthcare.gov or if you need assistance, you can call a toll-free number to get your questions answered.
 You can also ask for face-to-face help in your area.
 To find a location near you, go to localhelp.healthcare.gov.

 Are there other government plans I may qualify for?